ivmai/bdwgc/doc/debugging.md

   (`-DDONT_ADD_BYTE_AT_END`).

-The collector rounds up object sizes so the result fits well into the chunk size (`HBLKSIZE`, normally 4K on 32 bit machines, 8K on 64 bit machines) used by the collector.
-Thus it may be worth avoiding objects of size 2K + 1 (or 2K if a byte is being added at the end.)
+The collector rounds up object sizes so the result fits well into the chunk size (`HBLKSIZE`, normally 4 KB on 32-bit machines, 8 KB on 64-bit ones) used by the collector.
+Thus it may be worth avoiding objects of size 2K + 1 bytes (or exactly 2 KB if a byte is being added at the end.)
 The last two cases can often be identified by looking at the output of a call to `GC_dump`.
 Among other things, it will print the list of free heap blocks, and a very brief description of all chunks in the heap, the object sizes they correspond to, and how many live objects were found in the chunk at the last collection.